 - After liposuction, patients can return back to work in just a few days, but again, this depends on the amount of fat removed and the number areas worked on.

 This is arguably the most important decision of this whole process.
 It is very important that the surgeon is board certified in plastic surgery specifically—many surgeons are board certified, but not in plastic surgery.
 The surgeon should also be trained in plastic surgery and belong to the American Society of Plastic Surgery.
-Both Dr. Bivik Shah and Dr. Robert Centeno are top surgeons who belong to it, and they are one of the few surgeons who perform liposuction in our Columbus Institute of Plastic Surgery offices, rather than off-site.
+Dr. Bivik Shah is a member and is one of the few surgeons who perform liposuction in our Columbus Institute of Plastic Surgery offices, rather than off-site.

 Some common concerns that patients tend to have are related to the longevity of results following surgery.
 With liposuction, specifically, people often wonder whether the fat will return to other areas of the body.
 The answer to that is no; however, it is entirely possible if a patient doesn’t maintain their weight by leading a healthy lifestyle.
 Diet and exercise are huge components of overall health, and they will keep the fat from returning at all.
 In terms of fat returning the area that the liposuction was done, a patient would have to gain over fifty pounds for any weight gain to be visible in that area.